open-feature/action/README.md

 ## Prerequisites

 - GitHub Actions workflow
-- OpenFeature manifest file in your repository
+- OpenFeature manifest file in your repository or on a remote
 - For git branch comparison: `fetch-depth: 0` in your checkout action (to access branch history)
 - For remote source comparison: Access to a remote manifest source (URL or provider)
 - (Optional) Authentication token for protected sources